Joseph in Islam: In the Qur'an

-The story of Joseph in the Qurʾān is a continuous narrative in its twelfth chapter, named Surah Yusuf (يوسف سُورَة).
+The story of Yusuf in the Qurʾān is a continuous narrative in its twelfth chapter, named Surah Yusuf (يوسف سُورَة).
 There are over one hundred verses in this chapter, encompassing many years; they "present an amazing variety of sciences and characters in a tightly-knit plot, and offer a dramatic illustration of some of the fundamental themes of the Qurʾān."
 The Qur'an notes the story's importance in the third verse: "and We narrate unto you aḥsanal-qaṣaṣ (أحسن ٱلقصص)" (Qur'an, 12:3).
-Most scholars believe that this refers to Joseph's story; others, including al-Tabari, believe that it refers to the Qur'an as a whole.
+Most scholars believe that this refers to Yusuf's story; others, including al-Tabari, believe that it refers to the Qur'an as a whole.
 It documents the execution of God's rulings despite the challenge of human intervention ("And God hath full power and control over His affairs; but most among mankind know it not").

 Before the dream

-Muhammad at-Ṭabari provides detailed commentary on the narrative in his chapter on Joseph, relaying the opinions of other well-known scholars.
-In al-Ṭabari's chapter, the physical beauty of Joseph and his mother Rahyl is introduced; they were said to have had "more beauty than any other human being."
-His father, Jacob, had given him to his (Jacob's) oldest sister to be raised.
-Al-Ṭabari writes that there was no greater love than what Joseph's aunt felt for him, since she raised him as her own; reluctant to return him to Jacob, she kept him until her death.
-According to al-Ṭabari, she could do this because of a belt given to her by her father, Isaac: "If someone else acquired it by guile from the person who was supposed to have it, then he would become absolutely subject to the will of the rightful owner."
-Joseph's aunt puts the belt on Joseph when Jacob is absent; she accuses Joseph of stealing it, and he remains with her until her death.
-Jacob is reluctant to give Joseph up, and favors him when they are together.
+Muhammad al-Ṭabari provides detailed commentary on the narrative in his chapter on Yusuf, relaying the opinions of other well-known scholars.
+In al-Ṭabari's chapter, the physical beauty of Yusuf and his mother Rahyl is introduced; they were said to have had "more beauty than any other human being."
+His father, Yaqub(Yaqub), had given him to his (Yaqub's) oldest sister to be raised.
+Al-Ṭabari writes that there was no greater love than what Yusuf's aunt felt for him, since she raised him as her own; reluctant to return him to Yaqub.
+According to al-Ṭabari, she could do this because of a belt given to her by her father, Is-haq(Issac) (Isaac): "If someone else acquired it by guile from the person who was supposed to have it, then he would become absolutely subject to the will of the rightful owner."
+Yusuf's aunt puts the belt on Yusuf when Yaqub is absent; she accuses Yusuf of stealing it, and he remains with her until her death.
+Yaqub is reluctant to give Yusuf up, and favors him when they are together.

 The dream

 The narrative begins with a dream, and ends with its interpretation.
-As the sun appeared over the horizon, bathing the earth in morning glory, Joseph (son of Jacob) awakens delighted by a pleasant dream.
+As the sun appeared over the horizon, bathing the earth in morning glory, Yusuf (son of Yaqub) awakens delighted by a pleasant dream.
 Filled with excitement, he runs to his father and reports what he saw.

 Joseph said to his father: "O my father!
 I did see eleven stars and the sun and the moon: I saw them prostrate themselves to me!